nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 However, this was a huge blow to the Church, for the reason they contacted Republic was due to them wanting to obtain the 10% Holy Grail Data that was used in the production of S.E.R.V.A.N.T.
 Mystic Codes.
 While the Church has obtained their own 10% of data, it is a different category than what Republic obtained, and one could say that their two fragments of data serve two different purposes.

+# The Four Heavenly Generals

+The Neo Holy Empire, the kingdom of the Church, is the pinnacle of organisation in the new world.
+With both great influence and great territory, they boast several Stella Maris cities under their domain as well as many smaller ones, a feat that the other factions could only dream of.
+Through uniting all beliefs, religions, and creeds under one banner, it also grants peace to those who stand beneath it.

+But peace is as fleeting as the waves of the sea.
+An illusion carefully maintained through proper management and care.
+Left unattended, a perfect garden will grow weeds, and an empire is no different.
+A vigilant gardener can maintain their manor grounds with some effort, but what about an entire national park?
+One man can only do so much.
+That is why the Church’s leader needed vassals.

+But who?
+Who to entrust such an important task?
+Who to trust with the wellbeing of hundreds of thousands?
+Humans were flawed, fickle and self-interested, a critic made apparent by thousands of years of history, written in the ink of revolution and tyranny.
+That is why the Church’s leader turned to those who had already proven themselves, calling upon four great Servants of the past with notable Spirit Origins.

+`One would govern science and healthcare. `

+`One would govern outer politics and peacekeeping.`

+`One would govern industrialisation and architecture.`

+`One would govern war and expansion.`

+These four, the Four Heavenly Generals, were the arms of the Church, overseeing the entirety of the Neo Holy Empire.
+To see entire cities of humans governed by servants is odd, but not only do the citizens have complete trust in them, they could not oppose them even if they wanted to.
+The will of the Church’s leader is absolute, and to disagree with the Heavenly Generals is to disagree with the entirety of the Church, those who seek the best for their subjects, and those who have proven their merit time and time again.

+To disagree with such a thing is foolishness, nothing more.

 # Executors

 ## Hierarchy